douglangille/darkling-whim/_posts/2021-01-26-who-gardens-the-gardeners.md

   overlay_image: /assets/images/pexels-photo-38136.jpeg
   overlay_filter: 0.4
 categories:
-  - Writings
+  - writings
+tags: [short-story, scifi, horror]
 excerpt: "It started as a joke, really.
 Betsy dared me."
-published: true
-commitment: low
 ---

 > Hello, said Tree.
 I’m in you and you’re in me.
 > Hello, said Tree.
 Soon we’ll be a family.